Agleason1/Global-Vaccination-and-Disease-Incidence--Cattle-Pigs-Poultry/README.md

 Contains the code used to calculate all vaccination coverage estimates and generate the relevant figures.
 - **Imputation:**
 Contains the code used to impute missing values via XGBoost (trained with Bayesian optimization) and other techniques outlined in the paper.

+## License

+This project is licensed under the [MIT License](LICENSE).

+If you use this codebase, please cite the accompanying manuscript:

+> *Global Vaccination Coverage and Disease Incidence in Cattle, Pigs, and Poultry* — Gleason A, Impalli I, Sheen J, Cabezas A, Grenfell B, Levin S, Van Boeckel TP, Laxminarayan R. 2025.